zacanger/niddesa/text/generated-translations/cullaniddesa/07-sinhala-google.md

 [APZ 12.2] (# apz12.2) # apz12.2 .ref .apz} 'Bad roots' means greed is bad
 A root.
 Hatred is a bad root and delusion is a bad root.
 This is the Blessed One By.
-Mahanai, there are three causes for the occurrence of karma.
-That is, greed A treasure trove of karma.
-Hate is the cause of karma.
-Moha A treasure trove of karma.
-Mahaneni by karma or hatred caused by greed God does not appear by karma or delusion.
+Mahanai, there are three causes for the occurrence of kamma.
+That is, greed A treasure trove of kamma.
+Hate is the cause of kamma.
+Moha A treasure trove of kamma.
+Mahaneni by kamma or hatred caused by greed God does not appear by kamma or delusion.
 Others Sugathies are not available.
-Mahanai, yet born of greed, born of hatred Karma born of delusion seems evil from karma.
+Mahanai, yet born of greed, born of hatred Karma born of delusion seems evil from kamma.
 The beast's vagina appears.
 The antecedent appears.
 There are other disadvantages as well.
 Beasts in Hell It is also the attainment of selfhood in the vagina and the foreskin.
 These are the first three inaccuracies The Blessed One knows.
 Sees.